-Gainesville has a reputation of being a bit of a party town.
-This can be true at times.
+Gainesville has a reputation of being a bit of a party town and at apartments near UF campus you may be invited to apartment parties.
 About 10 years back, the Gainesville Police Department started “The Party Patrol” to help make sure that everyone stays safe and considerate towards each other.
 Here are some facts to know about having a party and keeping the Party Patrol on your side:

 The main complaint about Gainesville parties is noise.
 That’s understandable.
 According to the GPD Web site, city code prohibits “drunken, noisy or disorderly conduct within the city limits that disturbs public tranquility.”
 Try to keep it indoors, and keep it down after a reasonably late hour.
 It’s also a good idea to let your neighbors know of your plans… they’re the ones who are most likely to call GPD.
 Better yet, you should probably just invite them.

 Underage drinkers are a major concern.
 If the Party Patrol is called to your house, that’s the #1 thing that they’ll be looking for.
 Noise & lots of traffic are one thing… underage drinking is on a totally different level.
 If GPD stops by, they’re likely to card anyone who looks like he or she is under 21.
 So, invite only people you know.
 And have your ID handy.